JPMorgan to buy Paris building to bring euro teams from London

 "London will still be number one because we are only transferring euro activities."

-That reflects a wider trend of banks shifting selected activities to euro-zone cities ahead of Brexit, without calling into question London's dominance as Europe's premier financial center.
+That reflects a wider trend of banks shifting selected activities to euro-zone cities ahead of Brexit, without calling into question London's dominance as Europe's premier financial centre.

 An acceleration in the Brexit process, with Britain now due to leave the EU on Jan.
 31 and negotiate a new relationship with the bloc during the rest of 2020, had prompted JPMorgan to go ahead with relocation plans, Courboin said.

-Political reforms to labor law and the fiscal environment had encouraged it to favor France, he added.
+Political reforms to labour law and the fiscal environment had encouraged it to favour France, he added.

 The French presidency also unveiled agreements with shipping firm MSC, which will have two cruise ships built in France guaranteeing 2,400 jobs for over three years, and drug manufacturer AstraZeneca , which will invest US$500 million over five years.